 PSCA is a glycosylphosphatidylinositol-anchored cell membrane glycoprotein.
 In addition to being highly expressed in the prostate it is also expressed in the bladder, placenta, colon, kidney, and stomach.
 This gene is upregulated in a large proportion of prostate cancers and is also detected in cancers of the bladder and pancreas.
 The gene includes a polymorphism that results in an upstream start codon in some individuals; this polymorphism is thought to be associated with a risk for certain gastric and bladder cancers.
-Prostate cancer may be amenable to T cell-based immunotherapy since several tumor antigens, including prostate stem-cell antigen ("PSCA"), are widely over-expressed in metastatic disease.
-Our academic partners at COH have developed a second-generation PSCA specific CAR T cell therapy that has demonstrated robust in vitro and in vivo anti-tumor activity in patient-derived, clinically relevant, bone-metastatic prostate cancer xenograft models.
-COH will be evaluating the safety of this PSCA-specific CAR T cell therapy in a Phase 1/2 trial that is scheduled to commence in the second half of 2019.
+Prostate cancer may be amenable to T cell-based immunotherapy since several tumor antigens, including prostate stem-cell antigen ("PSCA"), are widely overexpressed in metastatic disease.
+Our academic partners at COH have developed a second-generation PSCA-specific CAR T cell therapy that has demonstrated robust in vitro and in vivo anti-tumor activity in patient-derived, clinically relevant, bone-metastatic prostate cancer xenograft models.
+COH is evaluating the safety of this PSCA-specific CAR T cell therapy in a Phase 1 trial treating patients with PSCA+ metastatic castration-resistant prostate cancer (ClinicalTrials.gov Identifier: NCT03873805).